Research-as-a-Code/Research_as_a_Code/README.md

 This project implements a novel architecture that synthesizes two distinct NVIDIA AI blueprints:

 1. **NVIDIA AI-Q Research Assistant** (https://github.com/NVIDIA-AI-Blueprints/aiq-research-assistant) - Production-ready research agent with RAG capabilities
-2. **NVIDIA Universal Deep Research (UDF)** - Strategy-as-code engine for dynamic research workflows
+2. **NVIDIA Universal Deep Research (UDR)** - Strategy-as-code engine for dynamic research workflows

 ### Core Innovation

 The system features a **two-level agentic architecture**:

 - **Level 1**: AI-Q orchestrator (built on LangGraph) that decides research strategy
-- **Level 2**: UDF engine that *dynamically generates and executes* custom research code when complexity warrants
+- **Level 2**: UDR engine that *dynamically generates and executes* custom research code when complexity warrants

 This allows the agent to move beyond predefined RAG pipelines and adapt its strategy on-the-fly for complex queries like "Generate a report on 'NIMs on EKS' and include a cost-benefit analysis."